EnvCLI/EnvCLI/README.md

   tag: 9.3.0-alpine
 ```

-When you run `envcli run npm init` *EnvCLI* will detect the above entry based on the provided commands and match it against the [Docker](https://www.docker.com/) Image `node:9.3.0-alpine`.
+When you run `envcli run npm init` *EnvCLI* will take the executed command and match it to the [Docker](https://www.docker.com/) Image `node:9.3.0-alpine` based on the provided commands.

 #### What does the EnvCLI do?